linki/k8s-proxy/README.md

 # k8s-proxy

-this is a reverse-proxy for a kubernetes endpoint that allows using kubectl exec. it's supposed to be simple to so people can understand what's required to support kubectl exec through a proxy.
+this is a proxy for a kubernetes endpoint that allows using kubectl exec. it's supposed to be simple so people can understand what's required to support kubectl exec through a proxy.

 mainly taken from: https://github.com/openshift/origin/blob/v1.2.0/pkg/util/httpproxy/upgradeawareproxy.go